 As more and more people fell ill in the early months of 2020, there was that moment of wonder whether engagement is going to be limited until this pandemic subsided.
 But just as the rapid spread of the virus seemed unreal, so would that have been at The Asset, which takes the lead engaging with the community.
 Rather than worrying about the limits of the present, it presents a future reimagined limiting the worry.

-With today’s edition of The Asset ESG Forum, you are among the first in The Asset community to be navigating the new-look TheAsset.com.
+You are among the first in The Asset community to be navigating the new-look TheAsset.com.
 Over the past months, we hunkered down, challenged ourselves, and redesigned our digital offerings as we pivot The Asset to enable new ways of engagement.

 In the run-up to the relaunch of TheAsset.com, online readership multiplied.
 In the first quarter of 2020, total users jumped by more than 140% with the number of new visitors boosting total pageviews.
 This is heartening.
 It affirmed The Asset’s expansion six months ago building a multi-media capability to create additional digital channels including videos, webinars, and podcasts.

 From June 2020, The Asset Talk, one of the most popular segments on TheAsset.com, will begin a webinar series inviting readers to share their views on topics including ESG, sustainable investing, digital securities, asset servicing, treasury, trade, sustainable supply chain finance, and the capital markets.
-The content will be repurposed into other digital mediums and made avaiable on TheAsset.com as episodes you can watch or listen to later, just like having Netflix on finance at your fingertips.
+The content will be repurposed into other digital mediums and made available on TheAsset.com as episodes you can watch or listen to later, just like having Netflix on finance at your fingertips.

 Through the weeks of lockdown, The Asset’s editors stepped up engagement in tried-and-tested ways: through video and conference calls.
 In the deliberation for The Asset Triple A Treasury, Trade, Sustainable Supply Chain, and Risk Awards, calls with treasurers and CFOs tripled.